Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Daar looked out the window long and hard.
 There was a permanent rumble deep in his chest now, not remotely a happy noise.
 Shanl elected to let him think.

 "A’right."
 He tapped on his communicator and raised it to his ear.
 "Clear my calendar for the rest of the day, please….yes, the mating contracts too.
-In fact, put those on pause ‘till I say otherwise...yeah, I feel fine...no, I’ll explain later.
+In fact, put those on pause ‘till I say otherwise... yeah, I feel fine... no, I’ll explain later.
 Send ‘fer Loomi an’ Naydi, too.
 Thank you."

 He flowed over to his desk, where his claw tapped out some commands on his computer, and a holographic work-board laid itself out in the air in the middle of the room.
 With a gesture, he enlarged it to its full size, then prowled around to the same side of it as Shanl and sat on his hindquarters, right there on the floor.

-"Now...show me the math."
+"Now... show me the math."

 ___